zrepl/zrepl/README.md

 * Open an issue when starting to hack on a new feature
 * Commits should reference the issue they are related to
 * Docs improvements not documenting new features do not require an issue.

+### Glossary & Naming Inconsistencies

+In ZFS, *dataset* refers to the objects *filesystem*, *ZVOL* and *snapshot*. <br />
+However, we need a word for *filesystem* & *ZVOL* but not a snapshot, bookmark, etc.

+Toward the user, the following terminology is used:

+* **filesystem**: a ZFS filesystem or a ZVOL
+* **filesystem version**: a ZFS snapshot or a bookmark

+Sadly, the zrepl implementation is inconsistent in its use of these words: variables and types are often named *dataset* when they in fact refer to a *filesystem*.

+There will not be a big refactoring (an attempt was made, but it's destroying too much history without much gain).

+However, new contributions & patches should fix naming without further notice in the commit message.